belhayani/darija-sentiment-datasets/README.md

 # Moroccan Arabic (Darija) Sentiment Analysis

 ## Overview

-This repository contains datasets for sentiment analysis in the **Moroccan Arabic Dialect (Darija)**.
-The goal of this project is to classify the sentiment of text written in Darija as either **Positive**, **Negative**, or **Neutral** using various machine learning and deep learning models, including transformer-based models.
+Welcome to the Darija Sentiment Datasets repository!
+This repository is dedicated to providing publicly available datasets for sentiment analysis in the **Moroccan Arabic Dialect (Darija)**.

 ---